Isaac-Ola212/Movie-Revenue-and-Success-Prediction/README.md

 **Validation Method:**
 An **ANOVA (Analysis of Variance) test** is used to compare the average revenue across different genres to determine whether the differences are statistically significant.

-### Hypothesis 4

-Movie success is associated with budget quartile

-**Validation Method:**
-An **Chi-Square Test of Independence** is used to determine if there is a statistically significant association between the budget quartile of a movie and its success.

 # Project Plan